 Grouse hunting season in Minnesota starts in early September and runs through the beginning of January.
-We bring the family up to the northern Minnesota woods in the Togo, MN area.
+We bring the family up to the northern Minnesota woods in the George Washington State Forest, in MN.
 The ATV trails are amazing and the scenery is amongst one of my favorite destinations to go.

 The area we grouse hunt is full of huge pines and has a mix of new and old-growth forests.
-It is an actively managed and logged area.
-This is somewhat frustrating, but it provides lumber to support the local economy.
+It is an actively managed and logged area to provide lumber to support the local economy.

 The animals we hunt are grouse, venison, pheasant, antelope, and Alaska's sockeye salmon.
-Our blog is a work in progress, so please be patient as we add more recipes.
+Our blog is a work in progress, so please be patient as we add more content.

 Subscribe to our blog to help us grow more trees.
-By helping grow poplar and pine trees we are also providing more opportunities for wildlife to flourish for future generations.
+By helping grow quaking aspen, pine and a variety of fruit trees we are also providing more opportunities for wildlife to flourish for future generations.

 Though these efforts we are teaching the next generation the importance of hunting, foraging and stewardship of the land.